 Here’s a little more information about how they work:

-Beneficial nematodes will enter the larvae of the codling moth and kill them.
-Best of all, these tiny creatures are non-toxic to plants, people, and pets and are 100% organic.
+Beneficial nematodes attack codling moth larvae and pupae overwintering in protected sites such as soil and tree bark crevices.
+Best of all, these tiny creatures are non-toxic to plants, people, and pets and are approved for use in many organic gardening programs.

 If you’re looking for an environmentally friendly way to deal with codling moths, beneficial nematodes may be your answer.
 Moreover, you can easily acquire them online or at some garden centers.